ItsNathanG/PictureLogin/readme.md

 License
 ---
-This plugin is licensed under the [GNU General Public License v3.0](http://choosealicense.com/licenses/gpl-3.0/).
+This plugin is licensed under the MIT License.
+For more information please refer to LICENSE.md.

-Required:
-+ Disclose Source
-+ Liscense and Copyright Notice
-+ State Changes

-Permitted:
-+ Commercial Use
-+ Distribution
-+ Modification
-+ Patent Grant
-+ Private Use

-Forbidden:
-+ Hold Liable
-+ Sublicensing